bus710/embassy-rp2040-template/README.md

 ## Troubleshoot

-If the build is not going well, remove the `target` directory and `Cargo.lock` file from the template.
+If the build is not going well:
+- Remove the `target` directory and `Cargo.lock` file from the template.
 Also `cargo update` can be helpful
+- Use packages/versions from the crate.io in the `Cargo.toml`.
+Packages from git may create conflicts.

 <br/>